<<Previous | Story Intro | Return to Stories | Next >>

 In the time he'd wandered the stars, learned the curves and angles and hiding places of the universe, Iteti had learned about the dark levels.
 Places where pure evil existed.
 Places where nothing that lived wanted to be...places where nothing that lived could survive.
 Places that were the basis for every story, every myth, every whispered warning of hell that existed.
 And he learned how those who occupied the dark levels had come to be there.
 And how a few had managed to escape.

 There were stories of the Beings who had witnessed the very birth of the universe.
 And the great split that had occurred among them.
 There were those who believed their purpose was to observe.
-Others believed their purpose was to guide the lower life forms that were springing to life, and to do so gently...unobtrusively.
+Others believed their purpose was to guide the lower life forms that were springing into existence, and to do so gently...unobtrusively.
 Still others believed that their purpose was to be worshipped.
 That the power that flowed through them was strengthened through the faith the lower beings offered.

 The struggle between these Beings rocked the entire universe.
 Planets, moons, entire solar systems were destroyed as the three factions warred between themselves.
 Finally the stronger two factions joined together.
 And defeated the third.
 That group was consigned to a small section of space...dark, cold, empty.
 Left alone to howl in the darkness at the loss of their power, stripped of all but the most basic of their abilities.